clsync/clsync/README.md

 3. inotify vs fanotify:
 -----------------------

-It's said, that fanotify is much better, than inotify.
+It's said that fanotify is much better than inotify.
 So I started to write this program with using of fanotify.
 However I encountered the problem, that fanotify was unable to catch some important events at the moment of writing the program, like "directory creation" or "file deletion".
 So I switched to